 Depth: Because photography is a two-dimensional medium, a sense of depth can be created by including objects in the foreground, middle ground and background.

 The Golden Ratio: Used as a powerful design tool for centuries and can assist in creating images that have a strong composition.

 The latter would be particularly difficult to utilise while out shooting.
 I’ve always felt that guidelines are probably more useful explaining why a photograph works after it’s been taken, rather than as a guide before.
-But hey, it’s just my opinion, but I’m not the only one, I’ll finish with the words of Master Photographer Edward Weston…
+It’s just my opinion, but I’m not the only one, as Master Photographer Edward Weston says…

 “To consult the rules of composition before making a picture, is a like consulting the law of gravitation before going for a walk”.